 Details released for last leg of highway rebuilt in Indiana

 The Indiana Department of Transportation has released plans detailing the location of interchanges along the final leg of a highway that's been under construction since 2008.
-The information is expected to spark investment along the 30-mile corridor of Interstate 69 between Indianapolis and Martinsville, The Indianapolis Business Journal reported.
+The Indianapolis Business Journal reports the information is expected to spark investment along the 30-mile corridor of Interstate 69 between Indianapolis and Martinsville.

 Add your comments below